Welcome to UEA Pole Fitness!

 We aim to provide several subsidised workshops from external coaches throughout the year, as well as masterclasses!
 You can look forward to choreography, floor work, chairography, and more!

 What socials and other events do you do?

 We offer a variety of both alcoholic and non-alcoholic socials.
 We will have lots of fancy dress themes for nights out, laid back pizza evenings, laser tag, and more!
-In the current global climate, our socials occur in a different format, but don't worry we still have lots planned!
+We look forward to returning to in-person socials this year, however, this is of course subject to change.